Sign in Create account

 • A yarn needle

-• stitch markers
+• Stitch markers

-Gauge: 5 sts = 2.5cm / 1 inch; 5 rows = 5cm / 1.9 inches
+5 sts = 2.5cm / 1 inch; 5 rows = 5cm / 1.9 inches

-Obtaining the correct gauge is critical to this project for two reasons; if you do not match gauge then either your item will be bigger or smaller than the specified finished size, and as cables are a bit of a yarn eater then you may run out of yarn.
-Try going up or down a hook size to meet gauge and/or if you know you crochet loosely maybe make sure you have extra yarn before you start.
+Obtaining the correct gauge is critical to this project for two reasons: if you do not match gauge, your item will either be bigger or smaller than the specified finished size, and cables can consume a lot of yarn, which might leave you running short.
+Try going up or down a hook size to meet gauge, and if you tend to crochet loosely, ensure you have extra yarn before you start.

-Finished size: 174cm long x 48cm wide / 68 inches long x 19 inches wide
+174cm long x 48cm wide / 68 inches long x 19 inches wide

-Colour order:
+Colour Order

 • 1.
 Stone Washed Obsidian – 829